syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Overview.md

 </td>
 </tr>
 </table>

-Below are the list of features in SfCalendar over MonthCalendarAdv as follows,
+The following list of features in SfCalendar over MonthCalendarAdv are as follows.

 <table>
 <tr>
 <td>